Staff Compensation Administration Policy

 Reason for Policy

-Georgia Tech is committed to providing a competitive staff compensation program that will attract, retain, motivate, and reward a qualified, diverse workforce at all levels.
-This Policy outlines staff compensation requirements and is not intended to be a contract of employment, express or implied, between any employee and Georgia Tech.
+Georgia Tech's commitment to providing a competitive staff compensation program that will attract, retain, motivate, and reward a qualified, diverse workforce at all levels.
+This Policy is not a contract, express or implied, between any employee and Georgia Tech.

 Policy Statement

 Georgia Tech strives to ensure that compensation decisions are made as objectively as possible without consideration of a person’s race, color, religion, sex (including pregnancy, gender identity, and sexual orientation), national origin, age, disability, or genetic information.
 Employee compensation administration will be supported by reliable market data, internal equity reviews, and performance evaluations.
-Implementation of policies and procedures pertaining to payment of salaries is contingent upon the availability of funds.
+Implementation of this Policy depends on availability of funds.

 General Considerations for All Compensation Actions